 Assistant Studio Technician California College of the Arts

 The Assistant Studio Technician will work as part of the SF studio staff to manage the making facilities within CCA's San Francisco Campus.
-Studios include the wood/furniture studio, model making studio, laser/RP studios, welding studio, and all supportive facilities such as the spray booth, plaster room, etc. The assistant studio technician will help oversee all shop actives to ensure safe operations, and guide students in making related skills and techniques.
+Studios include the wood/furniture studio, model making studio, laser/RP studios, welding studio, soft goods lab, and all supportive facilities such as the spray booth, plaster room, etc. The assistant studio technician will help oversee all shop actives to ensure safe operations, and guide students in making related skills and techniques.
 Duties include but not limited to: maintain, repair and operate shop equipment as needed, oversee safety of students and all users within the studios, aid in management of material inventory and supplies.
 The assistant studio technician will foster a positive learning environment, through patience, excellent communication skills and expertise in making techniques.

 2+ years' experience working in making related facilities.